-LEAF 560: Capstone Course in Leadership
+LEAF 560: Capstone Course in Leadership (3)

 This is the integrating course of the leadership program.
-There are two basic components of this capstone experience: first, peer evaluation and discussion of readings and research projects under the direction of the seminar leader; second, review of the leadership portfolio for completion.
-Teaching methods include cases and simulations.
+There are two basic components of this capstone experience: first, peer evaluation and discussion of the thesis or research projects under the direction of the seminar leader; second, presentation of the leadership portfolio, cumulative learning and personal leadership model.
+The course helps individuals develop a renewed sense of self and learn how to foster the development of self-confidence and leadership competence.
+Individuals assess their core values and finalize a strategic personal leadership plan including a vision and mission statement, to be included in their leadership portfolio.
+The course helps participants focus attention on their creative potentials and how to begin to realize more of them.
+An appreciation for and understanding of different strategies and tools for fostering such developments in others is explored.
+Teaching methods include student presentation and simulations.
 As part of the second part of the course, students will be exposed to the concepts of leadership development, personal growth, leading with soul, managing stress and self-management, working effectively with people, organizational and personal change.
-The course helps individuals develop a renewed sense of self and learn how to foster the development of self-confidence and esteem.
-Individuals assess their core values and finalize a strategic personal plan including a vision and mission statement, to be included in their leadership portfolio.
-The course helps participants focus attention on their creative potentials and how to begin to realize more of them.
-An appreciation for and understanding of different strategies and tools for fostering such developments in others is explored within the context of Executive Leadership Studies and Change.
 Prerequisite: Majors only.
 Offered Fall (weekends and Tuesday nights).
 (GR)

-LEAF 597: Independent Study in Executive Leadership Studies
+LEAF 597: Independent Study in Executive Leadership Studies (1 - 6)